Sanity Obscure: Release

 The band released a promo single for the track "Stop the Madness", which also featured album track "Like a Song" and an anti-drug PSA.

 The original pressings of both R.E.X.
 Records and Roadrunner Records are sold out these days and are hard to find.

-In 2005, Canadian record label Retroactive Records issued a 1000 units pressing of Sanity Obscure, in which they had included an instrumental "bonus track" from Believer's 1987 demo The Return titled "I.Y.F.".
-This caused some controversy when both Kurt Bachman and Joey Daub informed that they would have not give permission to include extra material if they were asked.
+In 2005, Canadian record label Retroactive Records issued a 1000-unit pressing of Sanity Obscure, in which they included an instrumental "bonus track" from Believer's 1987 demo The Return titled "I.Y.F.".
+This caused some controversy when both Kurt Bachman and Joey Daub said that they would have not given permission to include extra material if they were asked.
 In their opinion, the track listing should have stayed as it originally was.
 However, the record company did not break any copyright laws.

-Polish label Metal Mind Productions reissued Sanity Obscure as a remastered digipak version with liner notes by the band on November 5, 2007 along with the albums Extraction from Mortality and Dimensions.
+Polish label Metal Mind Productions reissued Sanity Obscure as a remastered digipak version with liner notes by the band on November 5, 2007, along with the albums Extraction from Mortality and Dimensions.